sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

-# How to Fix "d2data.mpq is corrupt" Error
+# How to Fix "d2data.mpq is corrupt" and Empty OK Cancel Messagebox Error

 Open your ProjectD2 folder and browse to the MPQFixer folder.
 Run `FIX_MPQS_RUN_AS_ADMIN.bat` as admin and now try to start the game again.
 If it still doesn't work, try this: